A way to get MNI coordinates for subcortical voxels of a CIFTI file

 package.

-Now we have loaded everything that is needed to create a table
+Now we have loaded everything that is needed to create a table with all

-with all MNI coordinates. xii_xml_list
+MNI coordinates. xii_xml_list

-is quite a complicated
+is quite a complicated structure so I am

-structure so I am not really going through this.
-The important bit is
+not really going through this.
+The important bit is that it contains the

 (see